DeepRamful/Gruppenarbeit-GitHub/README.md

 Group members : Deep Ramful, Quang Huy Nguyen, Oleksii Khudoliei, Anastasiia Romanenko, Junyang Su

+1.
 Skript1 is for part (1) of the task.
 That is, defining the variables.
 This part was completed by Deep Ramful and Quang Huy Nguyen.

+2.
 Data.csv is the dataset created and is for part (2) of the task.

+3.
-Skript2 is for part (3) of the task.
+Funktionen-R-Skript 1 and Funktionen-R-Skript 2 are for part (3) of the task.
-That is, for the functions.
+That is, for the functions and helper functions respectively.
+This part was completed by the whole group.

+4.
+Skript3 is for part (4) of the task.
+This part was completed by Oleksii Khudoliei, Anastasiia Romanenko and Junyang Su.